davidsaltacc/shadowclient/info.md

 * fix modules going off-screen on small screens
 * update trajectories to treat water like a solid block for the fishing rod
 * fix a crash with meteor (if you for some reason were to use them together)
+* vanilla spoof also now doesn't change the window name

 ### other misc. changes:
 * changed some of the UI colors slightly
+* turn off vanilla spoof by default